 Zanu PF’s village based chairpersons have their gangs of youths who are so efficient that strangers, or any other perceived threats to their stranglehold, are quickly hounded out of the area before they can do anything.

-With the state and Zanu PF colluding, The Standard gathered information that weeks earlier, there was a campaign by the party where children as young as 15 were forced to get identity cards, apparently to ensure they to vote in next year’s elections.
+When voter registration for the 2018 elections began in 2017, The Standard gathered information that weeks earlier, there was a campaign by the party where children as young as 15 were forced to get identity cards.

 “Youths, including 15-year-olds, were force-marched to Mtawatawa where they were told that they were supposed to get IDs and ensure that they vote, and they voted.
 In the absence of adequate observers and polling agents, many malpractices went unnoticed by the outside world,” said a police officer who operates at Mtawatawa.

 John*, a victim of the 2008 violence, told us in another candlelight interview, that he still vividly remembers the beatings he suffered “for not attending Zanu PF rallies”.